laspp/digital_design_labwork/02_lab/02-ALU.md

 ### Variable Types

+- `logic`: A 4-state data type (0, 1, X, Z) used for modeling combinational and sequential logic.
 - `byte`: An 8-bit signed integer.
 - `shortint`: A 16-bit signed integer.
 - `int`: A 32-bit signed integer.